rspamd/rspamd.com/doc/faq.md

 However, you should consider using regexp maps with [multimap module]({{ site.baseurl }}/doc/modules/multimap.html) when you need something like this.

-## Rmilter questions
+## Integration questions

-### Can Rspamd run without Rmilter

-Rspamd can be integrated with an MTA using different methods described in the [integration](integration.html) document.
-For Postfix and Sendmail MTA `Rmilter` is the most appropriate tool.
-Moreover, Rmilter adds some features to Rspamd, such as conditional greylisting and message alteration.
-That's why I would recommend using Rmilter with Rspamd if possible (e.g. Exim doesn't support milter interface and qmail doesn't support anything but LDA mode).

-### How to set up DKIM signing in Rmilter

-Please use Rspamd's [DKIM Signing module]({{ site.baseurl }}/doc/modules/dkim_signing.html) or [sign_condition]({{ site.baseurl }}/doc/modules/dkim.html) in the DKIM module if you have complex requirements.

-### Setup whitelisting of reply messages

-Please use [replies module]({{ site.baseurl }}/doc/modules/replies.html) in Rspamd.

 ### How to distinguish inbound and outbound traffic for Rspamd instance

-From version 1.8.0 onwards, Rmilter can pass a special header to Rspamd called `settings-id`.
+From version 1.7.0 onwards, proxy worker can pass a special header called `settings-id` when doing checks (both proxy and self-scan modes).
 This header allows Rspamd to apply specific settings for a message.
 You can set custom scores for a message or disable some rules or even a group of rules when scanning.
 For example, if we want to disable some rules for outbound scanning we could create an entry in the [settings]({{ site.url }}{{ site.baseurl }}/doc/configuration/settings.html) module:

 ```ucl
 settings {